ShunSakurai/check_forbidden/README.md

 - Choose bilingual file(s) by clicking "Bilingual" or by typing / pasting the path to the file
 - Choose a CSV file or a text file containing the list of forbidden terms
-- Choose the path and the name of the result file to be exported.
+- Choose the path and the name of the result file to be exported or disable exporting by selecting the check box.
 The default is the first bilingual file's path + "checked_result.csv"
 - Click "Run!"

-- The result is displayed in the Command Prompt, and if any matches are found, they are also exported into the CSV file
+- The result is displayed in the Command Prompt, and if any matches are found and exporting is enabled, they are also exported into the CSV file
 - Once the term is found in one file, the program stops searching for that term and starts searching for the next term in the file
 - The result is displayed for both individual and whole files (as the "Summary")
 - Press "Enter" key or click "X" (close) button to exit the program